cgomesu/nanopim4-satahat-fan/README.md

 Many of the variables used in this fan controller can be modified directly from the CLI, such as setting custom temperature thresholds (`-t`, `-T`) or disabling temperature monitoring altogether (`-f`).
 For a more detailed description, see [**Usage**](#usage).

 There's arguably more code here than necessary to run a fan controller.
-This was a hobbie of mine (I wanted to revisit the first version which used a fixed table to set the speed) and an opportunity to learn more about bash and the sysfs interface.
+This was a hobby of mine (I wanted to revisit the first version which used a fixed table to set the speed) and an opportunity to learn more about bash and the sysfs interface.

 This is free.
 There is NO WARRANTY.
 Use at your own risk.